Skip to content

 LeftRight

-The FAA's Part 108 final rule — establishing standardised beyond-visual-line-of-sight (BVLOS) operations for unmanned aircraft — has a target publication date of March–April 2026, according to the agency's regulatory agenda 1.
-The proposed rule drew over 3,000 public comments during its consultation period 2.
-It covers operations up to 1,320 pounds, introduces two approval tiers (Permitted Operations and Operational Certificate), five risk categories based on population density, and creates new regulatory roles including Operations Supervisor and Flight Coordinator 3.
-Implementation is expected late 2026 to early 2027.
+The FAA's Part 108 final rule establishing standardised beyond-visual-line-of-sight operations has a target publication date of March–April 2026.
+The proposed rule received over 3,000 public comments.
+It covers operations up to 1,320 pounds, introduces two approval tiers and five risk categories based on population density, and creates new roles including Operations Supervisor and Flight Coordinator.
+Implementation expected late 2026 to early 2027.
+Only Wing, Amazon, UPS, and Zipline currently hold Part 135 BVLOS certification.

 Zipline closed the largest funding round in drone delivery, building capital to scale across the US before FAA Part 108 lets competitors fly beyond line of sight.